 - items of a personal nature

 - alcoholic drinks except where mentioned above

 - departure tax

 - international flights

 - visa

-Dates for 2015: Please note tour generally starts on a Saturday except where mentioned below.
+Dates for 2016: Please note tour generally starts on a Saturday except where

+mentioned below.

 '''

-31st January - 14th February 2015
+30th January - 13th February 2016

-8th - 22nd February 2015 - starts on a Sunday
+13th - 27th February 2016

+19th March - 2nd April 2016

+9th - 23rd April 2016

-7th - 21st March 2015
+7th - 21st May 2016

-18th April - 2nd May 2015

-19th - 30th May 2015 - tour starts on a Tuesday

-1st - 15 August 2015 - tour starts on a Friday
+13th - 27th August 2016

-5th - 19th September 2015
+3rd - 17th September 2016

-3rd - 17th October 2015
+8th - 22nd October 2016

-21st November - 5th December 2015

-5th - 19th December 2015

 '''

+19th November - 3rd December 2016 10th - 24th December 2016

-Note: Passenger/s traveling on internal flights in Guyana are allowed a free baggage allowance of 20lbs/9.1KG exceeding this weight passenger/s will incur a cost of GY\$150.00 equivalent to US\$ 0.77cents per pound.
+Note: Passenger/s traveling on internal flights in Guyana are allowed a free baggage allowance of 20lbs/9.1KG exceeding this weight passenger/s will incur a cost of GY\$150.00 (price subject to change) equivalent to US\$ 0.77cents per pound.
+Please note that additional baggage allowance is subject to availability and cannot be confirmed until day/time of check-in by the airline.
+We can book excess weight on your behalf but it is subject to being within the payload of the aircraft and at the discretion of the airline.
+We understand you may want more than 20lbs/9.1KG of baggage and wish to have guaranteed excess baggage/weight and so an alternative is to pre-book an extra seat on the flight which will afford you 175lbs/79.4KG for you to use individually or for your group.
+Contact us for more information.

 Disclaimer: Please be advised all tour operators and customers must provide us with body weights of passengers booked to travel on tour to Guyana for all internal flights.
 Failure to provide us with this information or the incorrect information can cause delays to flights and inconvenience to other passengers and in some cases either passengers and/or luggage being taken off the flight.
 To ensure a holiday that is enjoyable and hassle free, it is imperative that passengers provide us with this information.
 We appreciate some people are sensitive about providing their body weights, but all customers and their baggage are weighed at check-in.
-This is procedure by the airline so as to ensure that the weight of the

-load is within the payload limit for the aircraft, and neither they nor Wilderness Explorers will compromise on safety.
+This is procedure by the airline so as to ensure that the weight of the load is within the payload limit for the aircraft, and neither they nor Wilderness Explorers will compromise on safety.
 All passengers are subject to removal of themselves or luggage from the flight if over the weight they provided and/or over the baggage allowance.
 Passengers are advised to provide a body weight with clothing similar to that which they would expect to travel in on the flight.
 Wilderness Explorers cannot be held responsible for any passenger denied boarding or luggage not transported if they are over the weight provided.
 Weights supplied are provided to the airline in advance to ensure the flight is within the allowable payload.

-Georgetown City Tour

-Georgetown the chief port, capital and largest city of Guyana is situated on the right Bank of the Demerara River Estuary.
-It was chosen as a site for a fort to guard the early Dutch settlements of the Demerara River.
-The city of Georgetown was designed largely by the Dutch and is laid out in a rectangular pattern with wide tree lined avenues and irrigation canals that criss cross the city.